-3.1.12.
+3.1.8.
 MIDI Rx Ch

 This sets the MIDI channel that will be used for reception.
-If this is set to ALL, data of all MIDI channels will be received.
+If this is set to ALL, data of all MIDI channels will be receive d.

-3.1.13.
+3.1.9.
 Program Change Mode

 Enable/disable reception and transmission.
-If MIDI Rx Ch is set to ALL, these messages will be received regardless of their MIDI channel.
+If MIDI Rx Ch is set to ALL, these messages will be received regardless of their MIDI channel

-3.1.14.
+3.1.10.
 Control Change Mode

-Enable/disable reception and transmission.
 If this is enabled, you can specify the correspondence between control numbers and operations of the mixer section.
-Three modes are available for correspondence with control numbers.
 For mode 1, transmission and reception will occur without regard to the MIDI Tx Ch and MIDI Rx Ch settings.
 For modes 2 and 3, reception will occur without regard to MIDI channel if you set MIDI Rx Ch to ALL.